A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: The luminosity function at

-The different timescales of UV continuum ($\sim10$Myr) or nebular line emission ($\sim3$Myr) powered by star-formation could be responsible for a ``decoupling'' of the slope of the UV and \oiiihb\ LF, as we expect fainter galaxies to very on shorter timescales.
-Indeed, e.g., with variable or bursty star-formation histories, these two quantities show different evolution and a large scatter in the relative \oiiihb\ and UV emission is expected.
-If $L(\oiiihb)/\luv$ decreases systematically towards fainter galaxies due to an increased fraction of galaxies with decreasing star-formation histories, this could thus in principle explain the relative flattening of the nebular LF with respect to the UV one.
+The different timescales of UV continuum or nebular line emission \citep[$\lesssim100$Myr and $\lesssim10$Myr, ][]{kennicutt_star_2012} powered by star formation might cause a decoupling of the slope of the UV and \oiiihb\ LF, as we would expect fainter galaxies to vary on shorter timescales \citep[e.g.][]{endsley_starforming_2024}.
+Indeed, with variable or bursty star formation histories, these two quantities are expected to evolve differently, resulting in a large scatter between the relative \oiiihb\ and UV emission.
+If $L(\oiiihb)/\luv$ decreases systematically towards fainter galaxies due to an increased fraction of galaxies with decreasing star formation histories, this could thus in principle explain the relative flattening of the nebular LF with respect to the UV one.

 In Fig.~\ref{fig:UV_neb}, we show the \oiiihb-to-UV luminosity ratio over \muv~for our two redshift bins.
 We find that the ratio slowly evolves with \muv, with roughly one order of magnitude change over the whole \muv~range.
 We checked the correlation of the data using a spearman test.
 For both redshifts bins, the correlation is $>3\sigma$-significant (p-values of $8.14\times10^{-9}$ and $7.07\times10^{-5}$ for $7<z<8$ and $8<z<9$).
-Then, to test the effect that such an evolution would have on the luminosity function, and following observations from Fig.~\ref{fig:UV_neb}, we consider a log-linear evolution from $\log_{10}(L_{\oiiihb}/L_\text{UV})=$-2 to -3 between $\muv=$-22 to -12 ($R = -0.1\muv-4.2$).
-By sampling 10 million galaxies from a UV luminosity function with an $\alpha=-2$ and converting them to a \oiiihb~LF using the assumed relationship, we obtain a \oiiihb~LF with $\alpha\approx-1.8$ (Fig.~\ref{fig:flattening_O3hb2UV}).
-This shows that the evolution of the \oiiihb-to-UV ratio has the effect of flattening the \oiiihb~luminosity function, which could explain the difference between our results and some of the observed UV LF.
+Then, to test the effect that such an evolution would have on the LF, and following observations from Fig.~\ref{fig:UV_neb}, we consider a log-linear evolution from $\log_{10}(L_{\oiiihb}/L_\text{UV})=$-2 to -3 between $\muv=$-22 to -12 ($R = -0.1\muv-4.2$).
+By sampling 10 million galaxies from a UV LF with an $\alpha=-2$ and converting them to a \oiiihb~LF using the assumed relation, we obtain a \oiiihb~LF with $\alpha\sim-1.89$ (Fig.~\ref{fig:flattening_O3hb2UV}).
+This shows that the evolution of the \oiiihb-to-UV ratio has the effect of flattening the \oiiihb~LF, which could explain the difference between our results and some of the observed UV LF.
 However, most of the UV LFs are steeper than $\alpha=-2$ in Fig.~\ref{fig:alpha_evo} and require more than a bursty star formation.